Skip Navigation Links www.nws.noaa.gov

 AIRSEV (AQUA-AIRS AIRS/AMSU-A/HSB 1B processed radiances-every FOV):

-Svalbard is believed to be located in Norway.
-A high-latitude site is necessary for reception.
+Svalbard is located north of the Norway mainland near 80 degrees N. A high-latitude site is necessary for reception.

-If flagged for deficiency, query ESPC Operations, and specify Aqua-AIRS.
+If flagged for deficiency, first query ESPC Operations, and specify Aqua-AIRS.
 ESPC also manage Polar AIRS and Model AIRS which are separate entities.
 If data shortage is limited to AIRS, then check with NASA Goddard.
-Key contact person is Walter Wolf (301-316-5003).
+Key contact person is Paul Haggerty (301-817-3876).
 One may browse the NASA JPL AIRS web pages for detailed information.

 If flagged for deficiency, query ESPC Operations.